List of DuckTales (1987 TV series) episodes: NTSC

 Walt Disney Studios Home Entertainment released four DVD volumes that collect the entire series in NTSC format.
-99 out of 100 episodes are available for purchase on iTunes and Amazon as well (the episode "Sphinx For the Memories" is not available).
+99 out of 100 episodes are available for purchase on iTunes and Amazon as well (the episode "Sphinx for the Memories" is not available).

 India (PAL)

 In India where DuckTales was dubbed in Hindi for TV broadcast on Doordarshan and syndication on Star Plus, 60 episodes out of the first 70 episodes from Seasons 1 and 2 were released by Sony DADC India under license from Disney India, on 20 DVD volumes and Video CDs in PAL format.
 These discs support Region 2, Region 4 and Region 5.
 However, due to limited number of copies, they quickly went out of stock.
-Each DVD contains 3 episodes encoded in MPEG-2 at a high bit rate of 8000 kbit/s and 720x576 resolution.
+Each DVD contains 3 episodes encoded at a bit rate of 8000 kbit/s.
 Episodes 08, 10, 11, 22, 23, 24, 36, 55 and 61 are missing from the released set.
 All episodes starting from episode 70 to 100 (Seasons 2, 3 and 4) and earlier 10 random episodes from Season 1 of DuckTales are yet to be released in Hindi on DVD.